Anterior approach to hip replacement at Methodist Health System

-Methodist Dallas Medical Center was one of the first hospitals in the country to offer the anterior approach to hip replacement.
+Methodist Health System was one of the first health systems in the country to offer the anterior approach to hip replacement.
 The first anterior approach at Methodist Dallas was performed in January 2007.

 Methodist Dallas, Methodist Charlton, Methodist Mansfield, and Methodist Richardson are among the few hospitals in North Texas to offer the anterior approach to hip replacement surgery using the Hana table.

 Anterior approach to hip replacement surgery patients have ranged in age from 32 to 92!

 Guy Woolman, Southwest Airlines pilot, had his second anterior approach hip replacement surgery at Methodist Dallas, and was back in the cockpit flying three weeks later.

 Advantages of the Anterior Approach to Hip Replacement Surgery

 Anterior approach refers to surgery from the front of the hip, rather than from the side (lateral) or back (posterior) of the joint.